 Revenue requirements?
 Specifically, if you earn more than $400 from your business (or $108.28 as a church employee), you must pay self-employment taxes.

 Deductions?
 Most people who are employees of another company may see taxes as an automatic deduction, but the process for self-employed individuals is different.
 It’s the responsibility (and burden) of those who work for themselves to do all the accounting related to their taxes (e.g., withholding, payment, annual deduction).

 How does self-employment tax work?

 In a self-employment situation, you, the business owner, essentially function as both employer and employee.
-This means that you have to consider both roles when thinking about how to approach your taxes.
+This means that you have to consider both roles when handling your taxes.